 THE HOTEL SANRAKU KANAZAWA located only 1 km from Kanazawa Castle and Kenroku-en Garden – and near the Kanazawa seafood market – you will find this 5-star hotel with spacious air-conditioned rooms.
 Some rooms have balconies and others garden views.
 In the morning the hotel serves both an American and Japanese breakfast (including local dishes).

 Sanmachi-Suji is the historic district of Takayama and consists of three quaint streets: San-no-machi, Ni-no-machi, and Ichi-no-machi.
-The old township dates back to the Edo era (1603-1868) when the Tokugawa family ruled Japan and this group of streets is considered one of the best preserved old towns in Japan.
-Walking around you will understand why this preservation area is sometimes referred to as ‘Little Kyoto’.
+The old township dates back to the Edo era (1603-1868) when the Tokugawa family ruled Japan, and this group of streets is considered one of the best-preserved old towns in Japan.
+Walking around, you will understand why this preservation area is sometimes referred to as ‘Little Kyoto’.

-The old townhouses with wooden fronts are former samurai or merchant houses established between the 17th and 19th century, and they are still in use as craft shops.
+The old townhouses with wooden fronts are former samurai or merchant houses established between the 17th and 19th centuries, and they are still in use as craft shops.
 The row of wooden structures even includes sake breweries, characterised by large cedar balls hanging over the entrance (sugidama)!

 Also, the Fuji Folk Museum is housed in one of the buildings in Sanmachi-Suji.
 If you have a second day in Takayama, you should consider visiting one of the town museums.
-Around Sanmachi-Suji you will find the Hida Takayama Town Museum, the Kusakabe Heritage Traditional House (handicraft museum), and the Yoshijima Traditional House.
+Around Sanmachi-Suji, you will find the Hida Takayama Town Museum, the Kusakabe Heritage Traditional House (handicraft museum), and the Yoshijima Traditional House.

-The entire hike past the temple grounds and castle ruins is around 4 kilometres and it can easily be extended with a visit to the woodworkers’ cemetery with mossy gravestones in the forest.
+The entire hike past the temple grounds and castle ruins is around 4 kilometres, and it can easily be extended with a visit to the woodworkers’ cemetery with mossy gravestones in the forest.

 Continuing into the forest, notice the sign warning against bears: ‘Beware of the bears’!

-After the hike you may have time to discover more of Takayama, maybe visit the historical Takayama Jinya (government house) next to the town morning market.
-It is the only magistrate’s office (out of the 60 existing in the Shogunate’s heyday) whose main building still remains.
+After the hike, you may have time to discover more of Takayama, maybe visit the historical Takayama Jinya (government house) next to the town morning market.
+It is the only magistrate’s office (out of the 60 existing in the Shogunate’s heyday) whose main building remains.
 The government house includes a rice granary storing the ‘rice tax’ paid by the rice peasants.
 The office was used for around 300 years for the rule of the Hida Province.
 Moreover, it also served as an administrative office in the Meiji Period (1868 to 1912).

 If you haven’t changed your mind and decide to stay for another day, you will take the train back to Kanazawa or Tokyo (if that is where you are staying) in the late afternoon or evening.